clebert/aws-simple/README.md

 A Node.js interface for **AWS** that allows easy configuration and deployment of **simple** web projects.

+## Quick Overview

+`aws-simple` allows you to easily create and deploy an API Gateway with a custom domain and optional alias record, make static files available via S3 and e.g. provision a BFF (Backend for Frontend) via Lambda.
+In addition, a local DEV server can be started to emulate the resulting AWS infrastructure.

 ## Motivation

 In my job I mainly build frontend web applications for existing backend/CMS systems.
-Since many of the frontend tech stacks are similar again and again, I have created an abstraction for the AWS CDK/SDK.
-This allows you to easily create an API Gateway with a custom domain and optional alias record, make static files available via S3 and e.g. provision a BFF (Backend for Frontend) via Lambda.
+Since many of the frontend tech stacks are similar again and again, I created an abstraction for the AWS CDK/SDK for a faster and easier setup.

 Since existing backend/CMS systems are used, there is rarely a need for own persistence layers.
 Therefore, setting these up is not part of this abstraction